 Cornus serica 'Red Gnome'

 Red Twig Dogwood is a shrub Dogwood with rich summer foliage and excellent fall color.
 If cut to the ground every spring, the one-year-old stems maintain an eye-catching red color during the winter.
-The showy, white panicles of late-spring flowers turn into an even showier summer fruit.
+The showy white panicles of the late-spring flowers turn into an even showier summer fruit.
 The flowers attract butterflies, and the berry drupe fruit attracts birds.
 This plant has a stout constitution and will grow in very inhospitable conditions.

 If unpruned, Red Twig Dogwood will grow 6'-8' high and wide.
 An alternative is to maintain as a small shrub of about 4' by coppice pruning.
 Coppice pruning involves cutting a woody plant to ground level every one to two years.
 While this eliminates the flower and fruit attributes, the stems will provide a fantastic show in the drab winter landscape, as noted above.
 The new growth will also appear more rapidly in the spring, giving you a plant with four-season appeal.